heistp/irtt/README.md

     listeners for any of the addresses.
 In this case, the server may be started with the `-4` flag.

+19) Why don't you make use of `x` library?

+    We need to keep the executable size as small as possible for embedded devices, and most external libaries are not compatible with this.

 ## Changes

 See [CHANGES.md](CHANGES.md).